istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

         port: 15021
 {{< /text >}}

-These configurations will be overlayed on top of the generated resources using a [Strategic Merge Patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md) strategy.
+These configurations will be overlaid on top of the generated resources using a [Strategic Merge Patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md) strategy.
 The following keys are valid:
 * `service`
 * `deployment`